-- Lower layer implementation - ✓ May simplify applications or perform functions more efficiently - √ May be shared by numerous application - $\, {\bf \, \, ? \, \, }$ But may be enforced on applications that do not need it - P But may also operate on incomplete information (less efficient) - Higher layer implementation - $\checkmark$ May be tailored to an application's needs - P But may require the application (protocol) designer to deal with the issue - Choice of several layers (network, transport, application) - Trade-off is important! - Implies properly identifying "the ends"
+- Lower layer implementation - √ May simplify applications or perform functions more efficiently - √ May be shared by numerous applications - $\, {\bf \, \, ? \, \, }$ But may be enforced on applications that do not need it - Operating on incomplete information may be less efficient - Higher layer implementation - \checkmark May be tailored to an application's needs - P But may require the application (protocol) designer to deal with the issue - ▶ Choice of several layers (network, transport, application) - Trade-off is important! - Implies properly identifying "the ends"